Trashpants/framework-test/README.md

 A bulk discount offer exists for anyone buying 3 or more chess sets

 Notes;
 This follows the general structure of the provided template.
+Just switched a TS template for the project instead though.

 You only have to add discount rules to the ruleset - otherwise its price * count